“Understaffed, undervalued, feeling pressured.”

 - Nursing students will be motivated to work in communities by designating them to engage in community integration and immersion

-- The NNAT will guarantee a quality of aspirant nurses getting into the program.
+- The NNAT will guarantee the quality of aspirant nurses getting into the program.

 A move that might cause a snowball effect

 This move by the Department of Health (DOH) had caused leaving en bloc from LGU-run hospitals, RHU, and private hospitals due to higher offer compared to the listed institutions above can give.
-Higher salary implies better means of living.
+A higher salary implies a better means of living.
 This strategy was seen by some officials as flawed and somehow inappropriate.
-Due to leaving en masse made by nurses throughout the country in response to NDP program, a number of institutions both private and government confronted a shortage of nurses.
+Due to leaving en masse made by nurses throughout the country in response to the NDP program, a number of institutions both private and government confronted a shortage of nurses.